 Some insurance providers offer protection for the home EV charger and the portable charging cables.

-Note, these components are a bit expensive to replace and are mostly excluded from basic insurance policies, so adding this coverage to the plan is suggested.
+Note that these components are relatively expensive to replace and are typically excluded from basic insurance policies, so adding this coverage to the plan is recommended.

 EV providers in the Philippines